Dimmus/openstax-cnx-api/README.md

 This is a web api client for retrieving data from CNX textbooks.
 The api has been designed to be intuitive and easy to use.

+> Note: This library is under heavy development.
+The api my undergo dramatic changes.

 ## Install

 1. Clone the repository to your local computer.